zzzz465/rwxml-language-server/readme.md

 # Development
 ### Prerequisites
-1. node.js
+1. node.js 10 or higher
-2. dotnet Core
+2. dotnet framework 4.7.1 or higher
-3. rimworld dll, UnityEngine.dll, UnityEngine_CoreModule.dll

-for legal problems, including these dlls are not permitted usually all of them are served by installing rimworld game.
+additionaly, RimWorld is required to debug C# extractor

 ### Setup
 ```